-Instead read from L1 to L2 and confirm 240V then read from IFR1 to L2 then from IFR2 to L2.
+Instead read from L1 to L2 and confirm 240V then read from IFR1 to L2 and from IFR2 to L2.
 If you have 240v on IFR1 and not IFR2 then you know IFR is open…

 An alternate method if you are DEAD SET on reading to ground is to check IFR1 to ground.
 If you have 120V then check from IFR1 to IFR2.
 If you read anything across the contacts you would then know they were open.

-You will read potential (voltage) so long as a path and difference in charges exists, across a load and across an open switch.
+You will read potential (voltage) so long as a path and difference in charges exist, across a load and across an open switch.
 You will not read potential (voltage) across a closed switch because a closed switch has no potential difference across it.

 Final notes –

 You are encouraged to check both legs to the ground for safety purposes to confirm the disconnect is actually off and open.